Omni-RRM: Advancing Omni Reward Modeling via Automatic Rubric-Grounded Preference Synthesis: Experiments

-To validate the practical utility of reward models as plug-and-play alignment tools at inference time, we employ a Best-of-$N$ (BoN) re-ranking protocol with a \emph{fixed} base generator.
-Specifically, we use \textbf{Qwen2.5-Omni-7B} as the base model to generate $N{=}5$ candidate responses for each query.
-We report two decoding baselines: (\textbf{i}) \textbf{Greedy}, which returns a single generation, and (\textbf{ii}) \textbf{Self-consistency}, which performs a majority vote over the same $N{=}5$ candidates.
-For BoN, we introduce an external \emph{judge} model that selects the final output from the candidate pool.
-The judge performs \emph{pairwise} preference comparisons among candidates and returns the most-preferred one.
-This procedure requires no additional training of the base model.
+To validate the practical utility of \textbf{Omni-RRM} as a plug-and-play alignment tool, we employ a Best-of-$N$ (BoN) re-ranking protocol using a fixed base generator.
+Specifically, we use \textbf{Qwen2.5-Omni-7B} to sample $N$ candidate responses per query and select the final output via two distinct strategies: (i) \textbf{Self-consistency@N}, which performs a majority vote over the multiple-choice options among the $N$ candidates; and (ii) \textbf{BoN@N}, which selects the optimal candidate based on an external \textbf{reward model}.
+For the latter, we implement a \textbf{single-elimination tournament}: the reward model performs pairwise comparisons under a fixed bracket order, with the preferred response advancing until a single winner remains ($N{-}1$ comparisons per query).
+This setup isolates the effect of \textbf{inference-time alignment} from any changes to the generator's underlying parameters.